apache/shenyu/README.md

 # About

-   Soul has been used widely in more and more systems by many companies, and it's simple and convenient to integrate Services/APIs with the high performance and flexibility.
+   Soul has been used widely in more and more systems in many companies, and it's simple and convenient to integrate Services/APIs with the high performance and flexibility.

    In double eleven online shopping carnival of China, Soul clusters successfully supported a large volume of internet business.